RieLCho/rielcho/README.md

 ### Available Tools
 #### Always Ready
 - React.js, TypeScript, tailwindcss
-#### Had some experience with, but may need further research for contributions.
+#### Familiar with, but may need further research for full contributions
 - Python, Swift, Vue, C++, Java for Android, Kotlin

 ### Other interests